MaaAssistantArknights/MaaAssistantArknights/docs/en-us/develop/pr-tutorial.md

 10. Now you are in the main repository, please double-check the changes you want to PR.
     As shown in the figure, there is a leftward arrow, which means you want to merge the dev branch from your forked repository "Your name/MAA" to the dev branch of the main repository "MAA".
+    Scrolling down shows the differences between these two branches, indicating what changes you have made.

     ```component Image1
     {